Messenger RNA: Translation

 Because prokaryotic mRNA does not need to be processed or transported, translation by the ribosome can begin immediately after the end of transcription.
 Therefore, it can be said that prokaryotic translation is coupled to transcription and occurs co-transcriptionally.

+In eukaryotic cells the process of translation starts with the information stored in the nucleotide sequence of DNA.
+This is first transformed into mRNA, then transfer RNA (tRNA) specifies which three-nucleotide codon from the genetic code corresponds to which amino acid.

-Eukaryotic mRNA that has been processed and transported to the cytoplasm (i.e., mature mRNA) can then be translated by the ribosome.
-Translation may occur at ribosomes free-floating in the cytoplasm, or directed to the endoplasmic reticulum by the signal recognition particle.
+Eukaryotic mRNA that has been processed and transported to the cytoplasm (i.e., mature mRNA) can then be translated by ribosomes.
+Translation may occur at ribosomes free in the cytoplasm, or targeted to the endoplasmic reticulum by the signal recognition particle.
 Therefore, unlike in prokaryotes, eukaryotic translation is not directly coupled to transcription.
-It is even possible in some contexts that reduced mRNA levels are accompanied by increased protein levels, as has been observed for mRNA/protein levels of EEF1A1 in breast cancer.
+In some contexts, protein abundance can increase even when mRNA abundance decreases, because translation efficiency and protein turnover are regulated independently of transcript levels; this has been reported for mRNA and protein levels of EEF1A1 in breast cancer.

 Structure

 The structure of a mature eukaryotic mRNA.
 A fully processed mRNA includes a 5' cap, 5' UTR, coding region, 3' UTR, and poly(A) tail.